20chix/dwm1001_ros/README.md

 Once you have created RTLS network make sure that it works on the app from the grid view.

-### Now switch to ROS
 ### Download this package

 ### Plug the usb of the tag into your laptop

 ### Check the name of the usb(in my case is /dev/ttyACM0)
-#### You can change the name of the usb in the launch file or in in the code dwm1001_main.py
+You can change the name of the usb in the launch file or in in the code dwm1001_main.py

 ### Now launch the package with rosrun
-#### It will ask you to enter your password since it requires permission to enter the usb
+It will ask you to enter your password since it requires permission to enter the usb

 ### Now you should see your tag and anchor info